blokks/legacy-docs/src/content/manage-your-schedule/editing-acts.md

 <span class='note'>Note: Images that are added to your act cannot be larger than 2MB.
 Images are resized and saved as JPG files by Blokks to optimize loading times.</span>

 ## Links
 You can add multiple *links* to each of your acts.
-This will allow visitors to discover more information about your act.
+This will allow users to discover more information about your act.
 Additional links can be added by pressing the *Add one more link* button.

 Instead of showing a full URL in your timetable embed for each link, you can show a label that describes that link.
 These are labels like *Youtube*, *Facebook* or *Twitter*.
 It's also possible to add a custom label by selecting *Other…*.